MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 The spawn control will affect other mods, but for supported mods it should not be noticeable for the user.
 In some cases it could be needed to adjust the settings to your preferences but the default should be fine for most casual players.

+### Will it affect spawners❓

+Most of the optimization are happing for the natural spawn, which mean that spawners should not be affected by most of the optimization.
+I'm currently testing a way to better optimize the spawners as well, because they using most of the resources.

 ### What are the general performance gains❓

 In general this is hard to say, because it's depends on a lot of factors.
 In my case it helps me to run a server with about 170 mods.